chef/chef-web-docs/content/environments.md

 The other approach is to use separate items for each environment.
 Depending on the amount of data, it may all fit nicely within a single item.
-If this is the case, then creating different items for each environment may be a simple approach to providing per-environment values within a data bag.
-However, this approach is more time-consuming and may not scale to very large environments or when the data must be stored in many data bag items.
+If this is the case, then creating different items for each environment may be a simple approach to providing values within a data bag for each environment.
+However, this approach is more time-consuming and may not scale to large environments or when the data must be stored in many data bag items.

 ### Override Attributes in Roles